SEED-platform/OEP/SEED Benchmark/guides/README.md

 ## Edit Configuration Properties

-Configuration can be edited in the Oei.properties file.
-It is found in the github site at: [https://github.com/OpenEfficiencyPlatform/OEP/tree/master/SEED%20Benchmark/mulesoft/src/main/resources](https://github.com/OpenEfficiencyPlatform/OEP/tree/master/SEED%20Benchmark/mulesoft/src/main/resources)
+Configuration can be edited in the `oei.properties` file.
+It is found in the GitHub [here](/SEED%20Benchmark/conf)

 Edit, save, commit changes to this file.
-The instance must be reloaded for it to run using the updated Oei.properties file.
+The instance must be reloaded for it to run using the updated `oei.properties` file.
 All new instances will require updating: Mule host configuration, SEED user configuration, Salesforce user configuration, and Mule error email configuration.
 Some instances may choose to update: SEED trigger update label name configuration, and update timer configuration.

 ## Edit Field Mappings

 Field mappings can be edited, deleted, and added in the groovy files.
-The groovy files are found in the github site at: [https://github.com/OpenEfficiencyPlatform/OEP/tree/master/SEED%20Benchmark/mulesoft/src/main/groovy](https://github.com/OpenEfficiencyPlatform/OEP/tree/master/SEED%20Benchmark/mulesoft/src/main/groovy)
+The groovy files are found in GitHub [here](/SEED%20Benchmark/OEI/classes)

 AccountToSalesforce.groovy can be edited to configure the field mappings for the Salesforce Account object.